wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 I'm now working on a conference talk about this experience called "How to Trust a Liar: Instrumenting AI Execution with OpenTelemetry."
 The core question isn't how to avoid being misled by AI - that's probably impossible given how confident and detailed AI guidance can be.
 The question is how to build systems that can detect when AI guidance is wrong and recover gracefully.

-The castle I thought I was building on unstable ground turned out to be a foundation.
+That castle I'm building?
+The unstable ground turned out to be a foundation.
 Not for the system I originally envisioned, but for something more valuable: a methodology for productive partnership with unreliable AI assistants.

 Sometimes the best architecture emerges from the ruins of what you thought you were building.
 And sometimes the most important lesson is learning to trust your instincts when your AI pair programming partner is confidently leading you down the wrong path.